NYSED Memo Eligibility for Interscholastic Athletics, Inclusive Athletics, and Extracurricular Activities (9/1/20)

 NYSED Office of Professions- Practice Guidelines for Athletic Trainers in Secondary Schools - Athletic training is a licensed profession regulated by statutes and regulations administered by the New York State Education Department.
 With the increased employment of Athletic trainers, it is valuable to review the regulations that pertain to their employment and their scope of practice on the Office of Professions website.
 (12/15/20)

 National Athletic Trainers Association (NATA) - The National Athletic Trainers’ Association is the professional membership association for certified athletic trainers and others who support the athletic training profession.
 Health Issues.
 It provides information on many health topics.

 Youth Sports Safety Alliance (YSSA) - Works to raise awareness, advance legislation and improve medical care for young athletes across the country.
 The YSSA was spearheaded by the National Athletic Trainers' Association and now includes more than 70 member organizations.

-NYSPHSAA Guide for Skin Infections-Provides steps to reduce spread of skin infections in student athletics (12/2011)
+- NYSPHSAA Guide for Skin Infections-Provides steps to reduce the spread of skin infections in student athletics (NYSPHSAA 12/2011)

 - NYSPHSAA NYS Health Care Provider Release Form for Wrestler to Participate With Skin Infections-Medical provider release for Return to Play (NYSPHSAA)